CyberCookie/siegel/client_core/ui/DataTable/README.md

 ## Store mechanic

-Data table itself may only change 2 of 5 state fields:
+DataTable component may only change 2 of 5 state fields:
 - `showPerPage` - in the case **props.withFooter.select** is defined
 - `currentPage` - in the case **props.withFooter.pagination** is defined

-Other state fields `sortByField`, `searchByField` and `toggleColumns` are fully controled by a user,<br /> **DataTable** itself only perform some operations in a case above fields are filled
+Other state fields like `sortByField`, `searchByField` and `toggleColumns` are fully controled by a user,<br /> **DataTable** itself only perform some operations in a case above fields are filled<br />

+To init store with default state - you may use exported `getDefaultState` function

 <br /><br />